Weekend Campouts - Troop 86

 A Scout is TRUSTWORTHY, and therefore we trust that Scouts will adhere to these guidelines on their own.
 If electronic usage becomes an issue, we will safely store all devices in the trailer while at camp.
 Scouts that will struggle with the urge to use their phones at camp are encouraged to simplify the situation for themselves by leaving their phone at home.

 The adult leaders will have their phones with them at all times in case an emergency situation occurs and outside contact is necessary.
-The adult leaders should set a good example for the Scouts and reserve phone usage at camp to emergency situations only.
+That said… The adult leaders should set a good example for the Scouts and reserve phone usage at camp to emergency situations only.

 Likewise, parents are strongly encouraged to let their Scouts maximize their camping experience, avoiding the temptation to call/text the Scout while they are at camp.
 Homesickness is extremely rare, and contact from parents can often make the situation worse, not better.
 That said, parents should always feel free to contact any of the adult leaders at camp if you have questions, concerns, or just want to make sure everything is OK.